Configuring sql.DB for Better Performance

 Now there will only ever be a maximum of 3 connections created by

-sql.DB and the benchmark should run without any errors.
+sql.DB at any moment in time, and the benchmark should run without any errors.

-But doing this comes with a big caveat: when the open connection limit is reached, any new database tasks that your application needs to execute will be forced to wait until a connection becomes free.
+But doing this comes with a big caveat: when the open connection limit is reached, and all connections are in-use, any new database tasks that your application needs to execute will be forced to wait until a connection becomes free and marked as idle.
 In the context of a web application, for example, the user's HTTP request would appear to 'hang' and could potentially even timeout while waiting for the database task to be run.

 To mitigate this you should always pass in a